Let's cast the inevitable 'Tiger King' screen adaptation - Local News 8

 Luckily, before the docuseries found a ravenous fanbase on Netflix, “SNL” star Kate McKinnon was already set to adapt the story for screen, having secured rights to the Wondery podcast “Joe Exotic.”

-McKinnon is set to star and executive produce the project, which is reportedly a limited series.
+McKinnon is set to star as animal advocate Carole Baskin and executive produce the project, which is reportedly a limited series.

 Joe Exotic